Astral1119/sheets-wiki-data/blog/Traditional vs. Array-Based Approaches for Multi-Dimensional Data in Spreadsheets.md

 |Warehouse C|Bananas|688||Warehouse C|Bananas|12||Warehouse C|Bananas|328||Warehouse C|Bananas|393|
 |Warehouse C|Oranges|955||Warehouse C|Oranges|69||Warehouse C|Oranges|393||Warehouse C|Oranges|931|

-One common task for inventory management is to sum a particular product for all of the stores.
+One common task for inventory management is to sum a particular product for all the stores.
 Most users rely on formulas like [[SUMIF]]

 ```
 =SUMIF(B2:B10,"Apples",C2:C10)+SUMIF(F2:F10,"Apples",G2:G10)+SUMIF(J2:J10,"Apples",K2:K10)+SUMIF(N2:N10,"Apples",O2:O10)
 ```

-While this does achieve the desired result it comes with downsides such as, if a store closed down which [[SUMIF]] is it, if new criteria, like quality or bundle types (e.g., 4-apple or 16-apple bundles), are added, now the user has to adjust to a [[SUMIFS]] function.
+While this does achieve the desired result, it comes with downsides, such as if a store closed down which [[SUMIF]] is it, if new criteria, like quality or bundle types (e.g., 4-apple or 16-apple bundles), are added, now the user has to adjust to a [[SUMIFS]] function.

 ```
 =INDEX(LET(